Cass-1/Spreadsheet-Application/README.md

 The basic speadsheet is working and can have values inputted.
 Additionally, the spreadsheet supports basic references.

 ### ExpressionTree
 Not finished.
-I need to implement
+I stil need to implement the following
 - Converting from infix expression to postfix expression
 - Creating the nodes and building the expression tree from a tokenized list of the expression.